Dirt Diggers Digest Guide to Strategic Corporate Research

 Proxy Statement (Form DEF 14A)

 Information about the annual meeting is also useful to trade unionists and other activists who may be trying to influence corporate policy.
 The annual meeting may be the only opportunity for you to address top management and the board of directors face to face.
 If you are engaged in an intensive campaign, you may want to formulate a shareholder resolution and try to get it on the ballot for the meeting.
-This is a complicated process that you should not undertake without consulting groups that specialize in shareholder activism (see below).
+This is a complicated process that you should not undertake without consulting groups that specialize in shareholder activism, such as the Interfaith Center on Corporate Responsiblity.
 If you succeed, the text of your resolution would appear in the proxy statement.

 The value of the proxy statement as an information source goes beyond matters relating to the annual meeting.
 Here are some of the other gems it contains:

 - Executive Compensation.
-Everyone talks about corporate greed.
-The proxy statement will show you exactly how greedy the top officers of the company are—in terms of the exorbitant compensation packages they have pressured the board to award them.
-The document states down to the dollar how much the five highest paid executives receive in salary, bonus, incentive pay, perks, etc. It also shows you the quantity of stock options those executives have received and how much profit they have realized by exercising the options.
-A reminder: a stock option is the right to purchase a certain number of a company’s shares at a specified price.
-When the market price rises well above the option price, the executive can make a killing by purchasing shares at what amounts to a steep discount.
+The proxy statement provides extensive details on the compensation packages awarded to the top officers of the company.
+The document states down to the dollar how much the five highest paid executives receive in salary, bonus, incentive pay, and perks.
+It also shows you the quantity of stock options those executives have received and how much profit they have realized by exercising the options.

 - CEO Pay Ratio.
 Since 2018 corporations have been required to disclose the ratio between the total compensation of the chief executive officer and median employee pay.

 - Director Compensation.
-Outside directors (i.e. those who are not members of management) used to receive nominal payment for what is typically a not very demanding part-time job.
+Outside directors (those who are not members of management) used to receive nominal payment for what is typically a not very demanding part-time job.
 These days, large companies often reward their outside directors handsomely with cash and stock options.
 The proxy discloses the details.

 - Director Biographies.
 One of the things that shareholders do at annual meetings is to elect or re-elect directors (who usually run unopposed).
 The proxy statement is where the candidates are listed and where their professional background is presented.
 These biographies include the names of any other companies where the individual serves as a director.
 Situations in which two companies share directors (also known as interlocks) can signify an important relationship between the firms.
 It is also a key fact that can be used in corporate campaigns to put pressure on parties other than the direct employer.